It’s time to learn what separates those who successfully lose weight (and keep it off) with those who don’t.

 They run on a treadmill because they think they should, but they hate it, and they never want to go back.
 Or they get dragged to a class with a friend and the class ruins fitness for them.

 They do their best to build the habit, but they’re so unhappy and unexcited about the exercise that the habit never sticks.
+They only exercise until they reach a goal and then they stop.
+Ugh.
+Temporary changes = temporary results!

 Look, here’s the truth: “exercise” sucks.